Burhanverse/Tunified/README.md

 ### Features:

-- Fetches the now playing song from Last.fm.
+- [x] Fetches the now playing song from Last.fm.
-- Utilizes Youtube Music api to get the required metadata for the tracks.
+- [x] Utilizes Youtube Music api to get the required metadata for the tracks.
-- Posts the song details to a Telegram channel.
+- [x] Posts the song details to a Telegram channel.
-- Updates the post every 5 seconds to reflect the current song.
+- [x] Updates the post every 5 seconds to reflect the current song.
+- [x] Supports multiple channels

 ---